|

 EB-5 Visa Requirements for Indians

-- Documentation must show that Indian Income Tax Department and RBI TDS requirements have been met.
+• Documentation must show that Indian Income Tax Department and RBI requirements, including any Tax Collected at Source (TCS) on LRS remittances, have been met.

 🔥 Hot Tips for Indian EB-5 Investors

-A direct remittance from India to a US Regional Center is a FEMA violation.
-It can jeopardise your EB-5 approval and trigger an Income Tax audit in India.
+A direct remittance from an Indian resident’s account to a US Regional Center can create serious FEMA, LRS, end-use, and source/path-of-funds problems.
+In most cases it is not the correct structure and should not be attempted without India-side and US immigration review; done wrongly it can jeopardise your EB-5 approval and trigger an Income Tax audit in India.
 An EB-5 lawyer familiar with Indian cases can advise you on how to structure the remittance correctly — typically through your own qualifying offshore account — in a way that satisfies both USCIS source-and-path-of-funds requirements and Indian exchange-control rules.

 Hot Tip #2 — Do NOT borrow against Indian property with the intent to immediately deploy the funds for EB-5